nikeshashar/CV/README.md

 * Cutting costs by approx 35% across the business
 * Testing and implenting new software across all teams
 * Becoming Cyber Secure to adhere to government supply guidelines
+* Shutting down buildings that we no longer require
+* Restructuring our current commitments w.r.t buildings and commercial leases

 ##### Head of delivery - apprenticeships (August 2018 - March 2020)
 Makers launched Apprenticeships in 2018.
 I was asked to launch the division using the knowledge and experience gained over the years building the core bootcamp model.